yjo5252/yjo5252/README.md

 ### Hi there 👋

 1️⃣ 🧑‍🚀 Hello.
-My name is Yeeun Jo,
+My name is Yeeun Jo.

 2️⃣ I love to travel, so I was looking for a way for college students to go abroad.
-I fell in love with software program while developing a VR game project at the EPIT University summer exchange program in Paris, France!
+I fell in love with software programs while developing a VR game project at the EPIT University summer exchange program in Paris, France in 2018!
 Since then, I have been working on a development project, and in 2021, I applied AR technology in an in-school media arts class to produce and display brand marketing works.

-3️⃣ My fields of interest spans on Human-centered computing and Usable Privacy and Security.
+3️⃣ My research interests span Human-centered computing and Usable Privacy and Security.

-4️⃣ I want to create a service that uses technology to design people's lives!<br>
+4️⃣ I want to create a service that uses technology to design people's lives!
-✨ Research and service development in the fields of Human Computer Interaction and Human Factors.<br>
+✨ Research and service development in Human-Computer Interaction and Human Factors.

 5️⃣ My hobbies are tennis, photography, watching exhibitions/movies/documents, and visiting restaurants!
-I enjoy working on collaborative environment.
+I enjoy working in a collaborative environment.
 I wish you all the best!💜

 <!--
 [![Ye Eun's github stats](https://github-readme-stats.vercel.app/api?username=yjo5252&show_icons=true&theme=dracula)](https://github.com/yjo5252/github-readme-stats)